maxplanck-ie/dissectBCL/docs/usage.rst

     dissect -c /path/to/dissectBCL.ini

+Note that to run persistently on a server, dissect should be run from tmux or using `nohup dissect &`.
-That's it, all other customisations have to happen in the ini file.
+All other customisations have to happen in the ini file.
 Once running, the pipeline will check every hour.
 Forcing a check can be done by killing the HUP:

 .. code-block:: console

     killall -HUP dissect

-hands-on
+Hands-on
 --------

 Say a flow cell has been processed.
 A first point of entry would be to look at the email received:

-- All samples have good 'gotten' vs. 'requested' ratio's (~=1) ?
+- All samples have good 'actual' vs. 'requested' ratios (~=1)?
-- what's the percentage of undetermined reads ?
+- what's the percentage of undetermined reads?
-- what are the top unknown barcodes ?
+- what are the top unknown barcodes?
-- how are we doing on space ?
+- how are we doing on space?
-- are the kraken2 organism and parkour organism the same ?
+- are the kraken2 organism and parkour organism the same?

 Next, have a look at the multiqc files (1 per project).
 These get copied over into *config[Dirs][bioinfoCoreDir]*.
 Important here are: